-The value of ecosystem services is a very controversial topic in today's literature.
-Ecosystem Services are the processes by which the environment produces resources that we often take for granted.
+The value of ecosystem goods and benefits (contributions) is a controversial topic in today's literature.
+Ecosystem services are the structures and processes by which the environment produces contributions to our quality of life, that we often take for granted.
 For seagrasses it is services such as clean water, preventing erosion, and habitat for fisheries.
 The economic values of seagrass meadows are very large, although not always easy to quantify.
 Seagrass meadows are rated the 3rd most valuable ecosystem globally (on a per hectare basis), only preceded by estuaries and wetlands.
-The average global value of seagrasses for their nutrient cycling services and the raw product they provide has been estimated at US\$ 28,916 ha-1 yr-1 (in 2007 dollars).
+The average global value of seagrasses for their nutrient cycling services and the raw goods they provide has been estimated at US\$ 28,916 ha-1 yr-1 (in 2007 dollars).